eddiesosera/medlink/README.md

-# Medlink by Eddie Sosera
+# MedLink by Eddie Sosera
  > A dashboard designed for receptionists at a therapy clinic.

 ## Project Background